philiplinden/bevy_repl/README.md

 The REPL reads input events and emits trigger events alongside the `bevy_ratatui` [input handling system set](https://github.com/cxreiff/bevy_ratatui/blob/main/src/crossterm_context/event.rs).
-The REPL reads crossterm events after `InputSet::EmitCrossterm` and emits triggers duing `InputSet::EmitBevy`.
-The REPL has no system sets of its own.
+The REPL text buffer is updated after `InputSet::EmitCrossterm` and emits command triggers duing `InputSet::EmitBevy`.
+The prompt is updated during `InputSet::Post` to reflect the current state of the input buffer.

-There is no output or display stage.
-The REPL is designed to capture all Bevy logs and display them in the terminal.
-For output, use the regular `info!` or `debug!` macros and the `RUST_LOG` environment variable to configure messages printed to the console or implement your own TUI panels with `bevy_ratatui`.
+For command output, use the regular `info!` or `debug!` macros and the `RUST_LOG` environment variable to configure messages printed to the console or implement your own TUI panels with `bevy_ratatui`.

 ## Aspirations